nik-rev/helix-golf/src/introduction.md

 cpub use<esc>leypi::
 ```

-1. `%` select all 3 "mod" statements
+1.  `%` selects all 3 "mod" statements
-1. `yp` duplicate them
+2.  `yp` duplicates them
-1. `[<space>` add a blank line above the 3 duplicated statements
+3.  `[<space>` adds a blank line above the 3 duplicated statements
-1. `<alt-s>gse` create 3 selections for each "mod" in the duplicated statements
+4.  `<alt-s>gse` creates 3 selections for each "mod" in the duplicated statements
-1. `cpub use<esc>` convert each "mod" into "pub use"
+5.  `cpub use<esc>` converts each "mod" into "pub use"
-1. `ley` copy name of each module
+6.  `ley` copies the name of each module
-1. `p` duplicate name of each module at the end, since each module contains a function named the same as the module
+7.  `p` duplicates the name of each module at the end, since each module contains a function named the same as the module
-1. `i::` add a double-colon path separator between them
+8.  `i::` adds a double-colon path separator between them

+---

 # Enumerate and Align